 Pupils are set individual target levels to work towards achieving.
 Work is assessed throughout the year and written feedback is given to aid pupils in improving their work.
 Attainment grades are also given through the progress reporting systems; these marks combine an average of homework and classwork throughout the year.

-In Year 7 French pupils study:
+In Year 7 French pupils will learn the following:

-- How to describe themselves physically and in terms of personality.
+- How to describe like and dislikes.

-- How to say what they like and dislike.
+- How to describe yourself and others.

-- How to describe where they live.
+- How to describe family and where you live.

 In Year 8 French pupils study: